What is B2B Marketing?

 Step 7: Define Marketing KPIs

-By leveraging the power of data, you can optimize your campaigns and increase efficiency.
+Use marketing data to optimize your campaigns and increase efficiency.
 This data provides valuable insights into the success of your campaigns.
 It allows you to make informed decisions.

 The interpretation of this data serves as input for analyzing your objectives and further in-depth analysis.